Digital TV Information

 Some televisions are capable of receiving HDTV at 1080p (1920 × 1080) resolution also know as 1080p60, however this format is not broadcast over the air with acceptable quality.

-Does your TV set have a Digital Tuner?
+Does your TV set have an ATSC Digital Tuner?

 If you own a digital TV set with a digital tuner, you won't be affected by the transition.